MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Assign-Licenses.md

 <!-- Updated for Anu and Sourabh Feb 2019: -->

-After you assign a user license, the new MyAnalytics participant will gain access to the elements of MyAnalytics as described here:
+After you assign a user license, the new MyAnalytics participant will gain access to the following MyAnalytics elements.

 <!--
 > [!Note]